forkwhilefork/plexChromeExt/README.md

 # Operation
 1. Open the Plex web UI
 2. Find what you want to download.
-The following types of media are supported:
+The following types of media are supported: (1) TV shows, (2) TV seasons, (3) TV episodes, and (4) Movies
-	a.
-TV shows
-	b.
-TV seasons
-	c.
-TV episodes
-	d.
-Movies
 3. Click the extension icon to the right of the address bar
 4. A new tab will open with one or more links
 5. Download these links any way you want.
 What I usually do is